aiddata/geo-datasets/kubernetes/dev.md

    kubectl get pods
    ```
    You should see a list of pods that includes one that starts with "prefect-agent-".
-   When deployments are run, new pods will appear to run each job, which were created by the prefect-agent pod.
+   When deployments are run, new pods are created by the prefect-agent pod.

 6. To see the logs (output) of a pod, use this command:
    ```shell